-Why wait for spring when you can enjoy it in late winter?
+Why wait for spring when you can savor it in winter?
 Forcing flowering trees and shrubs to bloom is as easy as 1-2-3.
 All you have to do is cut a few branches, bring them indoors and follow the instructions below.

-The time it takes to force flowering branches is dependent on the species and can take anywhere from two to five weeks.
+The time it takes to force flowering branches to bloom indoors is dependent on the species you select.
 Early spring bloomers like forsythia, star magnolia, quince, witch hazel and pussy willow, for instance, are typically the fastest to flower.
-Cherry and dogwood tree branches, however, can take up to four weeks to develop.
+Cherry and dogwood tree branches, on the other hand, can take up to four weeks to develop.
 A lot depends on when you cut them.
-And in general, trees take longer than shrubs to force.
+In general, trees take longer than shrubs to force.

-HINT: The closer to a plant’s natural bloom time you harvest, the less time it will take to force its branches to flower indoors.
+HINT: The closer to a plant’s natural bloom time you harvest, the less time it will take to force its branches to bloom indoors.

 Start by selecting a few medium-sized branches with lots of plump buds that look ready to open.
 Then cut the branches from the tree or shrub using a pair of pruners.
 Make sure to cut on a diagonal, which creates a greater surface area for water uptake.

 To protect your flowering branches from rot, remove any twigs or buds from the bottom six inches of the stem.
 Then do one of the following: either slit the branches in several directions at the ends or mash the branch ends against a hard surface.
 Both methods will cause the base of the branch to splay out and encourage it to draw up more water.
 It will also keep the branch fresher longer.

 Submerge the branches overnight in cool to lukewarm water.
 (A bathtub works great.)
 This enables the branches and buds to more rapidly absorb water and to begin breaking their winter dormancy.